toto-castaldi/programming-lang-references/README.md

 ## New Functional Interfaces

-(001) JAVA8 : Print all elements of a List of Objects using Consumer Interface (002) JAVA8 : Writa an implementation of java.util.functio.Function that returns the uppercase version of a String.
+(001) JAVA8 : Print all elements of a List of Objects using Consumer Interface (002) JAVA8 : Write an implementation of java.util.functio.Function that returns the uppercase version of a String.
 Write it with Lambda
+(003) JAVA8 : Write a Fibonacci series implementation using java.util.function.Supplier